adrien2p/medusa-extender/documentation/09-features.md

 - Build shareable modules/plugins to use across your project or to share with the community

+CLI

+- Generate new components
+- Migrate your data

 ## Architecture

 Using this package also allow you to manage your architecture as you want.